 Decorating the Cookie Jars

 If you have Christmasy fabrics at home – great!
 I don’t have much option where I live (or a stash to pick through) so I just bought little fabric palettes from Walmart for $2.47 each that are 18″x21″.
 I found that a 6.5″x6.5″ piece of fabric was right for me, so I cut a bunch of squares, secured them over the Mason jar lid with the screw lid and then cut my labels (see below!) and screwed on the top!
 Alternately you can attach the labels with baker’s twine or ribbon and tie it around the lid of the jar.
 I found these free printables here and here and then just added my recipe in Photoshop Elements using my favorite free font site for some new Christmas fonts!
-If you don’t have an editing program there’s lots of free ones like PicMonkey around or go old fashioned and use your handwriting!
+If you don’t have an editing program there’s lots of free ones around, or go old fashioned and use your handwriting!
 Please feel free to download and print my Christmas Cookies in a Jar Labels, but they are for personal use only, not commercial.
 You should be able to click on this image to get the original size, right click and save it.
-If you have found the bigger jars and would like the labels for double the recipe, just let me know!

 Mason Jar Top Labels